Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 National Plumbing Code Standards

-These codes specify that expansion tanks must be installed on the cold water inlet line before the water heater and sized appropriately for your system's volume and pressure.
-Typical residential systems operate at 40-60 psi and require tanks sized to match the water heater capacity.
-The codes are clear: if you have a closed system, an expansion tank is mandatory, not optional.
+Both codes specify that the device must be approved, listed for potable water use, and sized per manufacturer instructions.
+Sizing depends on water heater capacity, supply pressure, temperature rise, and acceptance volume.
+Typical residential systems operate at 40-60 psi and require tanks matched to the water heater capacity.
+The rule is straightforward: if you have a closed system, an expansion tank (or other approved control device) is mandatory, not optional.

 Manufacturer Warranty Requirements